w3f/polkadot-wiki/docs/redenomination.md

 sidebar_label: Redenomination of DOT
 ---

-**The DOT redenomination is taking place on 21st August, now to be known as Denomination Day, at block #1,248,328.
-This block will happen in Europe's early afternoon, China's evening and America's morning.**
+> Note: The DOT redenomination is taking place on 21st August, now to be known as Denomination Day,

-The [DOT](learn-dot) was voted by the community to be redenominated from its initial representation of 10e12 Plancks to 10e10 Plancks.
-In other words, the DOT went from having twelve decimal places of precision to only ten decimal places of precision.
+> at block #1,248,328.
+This block will happen in Europe's early afternoon, China's evening and
+> America's morning.

+While [DOT](learn-dot) is the base unti of currency on Polkadot, the smallest unit is called the Planck.
+You can think of the Planck's relation to DOT as the relation of Satoshi to Bitcion.
+Before 21st August the DOT was denominated as 10e12 Planks, that is twelve decimal places.
+After this date the DOT is denominated as 10e10 Plancks, that is ten decimal places.

+The change in denomination, henceforth referred to as the _redenomination_, was voted on by the community of DOT holders.
+The community decided between four options, to change the DOT denomination by a factor of ten, one hundred, one thousand, or not at all.
+The end result was to change the denomination by a factor of one hundred.

 The overall effect of this change was that the amount of Polkadot's smallest unit, the Planck, remained constant, while DOT balance for all holders was increased by a factor of one hundred.
+As one can see from the code block below, the same base unit remained the same throughout the system, with the real change being the social consensus around where to put the decimal place when we talk about what constitutes a DOT.

 ```
    Before the change the decimal was here